shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 So far, you've only used `schemas` folder (for data schemas), while these other things are to make building settings pages easy:

-- `bin` folder is containing configuration file (`server.js`) to allow you to test setings pages locally and a build script (`webpack.config.js`) which builds server folder and makes it ready to be pushed to Shoutem server
+- `bin` folder is containing configuration file (`server.js`) to allow you to test settings pages locally and a build script (`webpack.config.js`) which builds server folder and makes it ready to be pushed to Shoutem server
 - `build` folder that will contain built project
 - `node_modules` folder containing npm packages for building settings pages
 - `pages` folder containing settings pages